Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 We can see pilon has produced a fasta file `pilon.fasta`, which is the newly polished assembly.
 This file is now our assembly.

-In the next episode we will be assessing the quality of this assembly and compare the quality to the previous draft assemblies.
+In the next episode we will assess the quality of this assembly and compare its quality to that of the unpolished assemly..

 > ## Recommended reading:
 > While you're waiting for the polishing to finish, here's some things you might want to read about: